hemanth346/hemanth346.github.io_archive_minimalmistakes/_posts/2019-03-31-tweet-made-me-to-start-a-blog,-know-why.md

 date : 2019-03-31
 ---

+# The tweet made me to start a blog

 I was inspired/motivated by a tweet to create this blog.
 The tweet talks about how OpenAI scholars have a blog of their own and why one should start their own.
 I'll list the points below